vatesfr/xen-orchestra/packages/xo-server/docs/guidelines.md

 - name method and variable explicitly, especially on non typed code.
 For example, set/edit method should only be used on a typed object.
 Avoid generic code like for (const object of objects){}
 - method parameter are readonly and explicit.
 They are typed.
 - function name are readonly and explicit.
-- limit number of parameters or use oject parameter
+- limit number of parameters or use object parameter

 ```ts
 // ✅